- About us

 Don't be caught out

-The cost of being caught unawares by a VAT assurance visit can be considerable.
+The cost of being caught unawares by a VAT visit can be considerable.
 You could find yourself facing:

 - Hours of valuable time wasted

 - Extra costs incurred in sorting out all the paperwork